webplatform/docs/css/properties/word-wrap/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|An alias of [[css/properties/overflow-wrap]], word-wrap defines whether to break words when the content exceeds the boundaries of its container.
-This word-wrap property is an alternate name for the [[css/properties/overflow-wrap]] property.}}
+{{Summary_Section|An alias of [[css/properties/overflow-wrap]], word-wrap defines whether to break words when the content exceeds the boundaries of its container.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements
 |Inherited=Yes
 |Media=visual
+|Computed value=specified value
 |Animatable=No
 |CSS object model property=wordWrap
 |Values={{CSS Property Value
 |Data Type=normal
 |Description=Default.
-Content exceeds the boundaries of its container.
+Lines can only be broken at normal break points (spaces, non-alphanumeric characters, etc.).
 }}{{CSS Property Value
 |Data Type=break-word
-|Description=Content wraps to next line, and a word-break occurs when necessary.
+|Description=Words that exceed the width of the container will be arbitrarily broken to fit within the container's bounds.
 }}
 }}
 {{Examples_Section